Zingle/rest-api-documentation/error_codes.md

-3512 | A custom field specified in a trigger was not found for this service 3513 | A label specified in an action was not found for this service 3514 | A custom field specified in an action was not found for this service 3600 | Message not found |
+3512 | A custom field specified in a trigger was not found for this service 3513 | A label specified in an action was not found for this service 3514 | A custom field specified in an action was not found for this service 3515 | An existing workflow action type must be specified 3600 | Message not found |
 3601 | Message 'read at' date invalid.
 Valid dates must be in UNIX timestamp format | 3602 | Sending a message requires a body or attachments to be specified |